iiab/iiab/README.md

 ## Versions

-Pre-releases of Internet-in-a-Box (IIAB) undergo continuous QA / continuous deployment and are strongly recommended.
+Pre-releases of Internet-in-a-Box (IIAB) undergo continuous QA / continuous deployment and are **strongly recommended!**

 Install our latest pre-release using the 1-line installer at: [download.iiab.io](http://download.iiab.io/)